Streets, Art, SAFE

 The competition is judged in two stages, with awards given at each stage:

-1. A regional contest, with posters judged and awarded by region (usually divided by county) in each category.
+• Regional contests: PSAs are judged and awarded by region (usually divided by county) in each category.

 How the Awards Work: